Student Services

 • Stay active in sports, clubs, and participate in Volunteer opportunities

-In addition, you will also want to...
+In addition, you will want to...

 While most scholarships come directly from the accepting colleges, it can be